awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications-versions.md

 1. In the navigation pane, choose **Application Versions**\.

-1. In the list of application versions, select the check box next to the application version that you want to delete, and then click **Delete**\.
+1. In the list of application versions, select the box next to the application version that you want to delete, and then choose **Delete**\.
 ![\[Deleting an application version on the Application Versions page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/applications-version-delete.png)

-1. \(Optional\) To leave the application source bundle for this application version in your Amazon S3 bucket, uncheck **Delete versions from Amazon S3**\.
+1. \(Optional\) To leave the application source bundle for this application version in your Amazon Simple Storage Service \(Amazon S3\) bucket, clear the box for **Delete versions from Amazon S3**\.
 ![\[Delete Application Versions dialog in the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/applications-version-delete-s3.png)

 1. Choose **Apply**\.

 If you configure application lifecycle settings, they're applied when you create new application versions\.
 For example, if you configure a maximum of 25 application versions, Elastic Beanstalk deletes the oldest version when you upload a 26th version\.
-If you set a maximum age of 90 days, any versions more than 90 days old are deleted when you upload a new version\.
+If you set a maximum age of 90 days, any versions older than 90 days are deleted when you upload a new version\.
 For details, see [Configuring Application Version Lifecycle Settings](applications-lifecycle.md)\.

 If you don't choose to delete the source bundle from Amazon S3, Elastic Beanstalk deletes the version from its records\.
 However, the source bundle is left in your [Elastic Beanstalk storage bucket](AWSHowTo.S3.md)\.
 The application version limit applies only to versions Elastic Beanstalk tracks\.
 Therefore, you can delete versions to stay within the limit, but retain all source bundles in Amazon S3\.